A Bitter-type electromagnet for complex atomic trapping and manipulation

-Because subtractive manufacturing cannot reasonably produce both azimuthal and radial flows of cooling water for our stacked Bitter coil geometry, we use a 3D-printed water distribution manifold.
+Subtractive manufacturing cannot reasonably produce both azimuthal and radial flows of cooling water for our stacked Bitter coil geometry.
+Cooling water must flow through each horizontal channel to achieve the lowest thermal resistance (see Fig.~\ref{fig:coil} inset), supply and collection columns are therefore required to alternate both azimuthally and radially.
+Additionally, the stainless steel sealing screws and cooling water columns are coaxial (\textit{i.e.} a sealing screw passes through the center of each water column).
+The constraints imposed by low thermal resistance and sealing design make adaption of prior manifold designs\cite{Sabulsky2013, Luan2014, Long2018}, which distribute water through drills parallel and transverse to the central coil bore (see Fig.~\ref{fig:coil}), impracticable.
+We instead use a 3D-printed water distribution manifold, which easily overcomes the challenges of our coil geometry\footnote{Our manifold could be fashioned from three subtractively manufactured pieces and sealed using marine epoxy or gaskets.
+However, the resulting manifold would be substantially higher cost, more difficult to seal, and impossible to check for leaks between reservoirs.}.
 As shown in Fig.~\ref{fig:coil}, the manifold contains two reservoirs that supply and collect cooling water.
 In the manifold, the supply and collection columns have a cross section that is quatrefoil-shaped to withstand the compressive force from the sealing screws.
 To connect the channel to the appropriate reservoir, the lobes of the quatrefoil are extended to form X-shaped tubes.
 Below the X-shaped connections, the channels extend with circular cross section to the bottom of the manifold, allowing insertion of the sealing screws.
-The manifold is made with Accura 48-HTR (a polycarbonate-like material) using stereolithography\cite{disclaimer}.
+The manifold is made with Accura 48-HTR (a polycarbonate-like material) using commercial stereolithography\cite{48HTR, disclaimer}.